-On August 15, 1947, India gained its independence from the British Empire after 190 years of what is known as India’s Independence Movement.
-Surrounding this time of independence, the Indian film industry burgeoned into what is now known as their Golden Age.
+On August 15, 1947, India gained its independence from the British Empire.
+Following independence, a burgeoning film industry took off at an amazing pace.
 The country’s independence played a key role in the film industry, affecting the philosophical and political underpinnings of cinematic productions, and providing modern viewers a fascinating look into the social and political goings-on of the past.
+Today, India is the single largest producer of full-length films on the planet, with many more being released every month.

 For additional information about this period in Indian cinema, check out the Wikipedia summary here.
 For a more in-depth examination, here are some suggested resources to check out via IUCAT: